 - a.
-Allocation for Activity: \$119,888,035 - b.
-Maximum Award: \$25 million per development/developer (Harris County may request waiver to exceed on a project by project basis) - c.
-Eligible Applicants: Applicants acting individually or as participants in a nonprofit corporation, a LP or LLC, other legally formed entity eligible to apply for CDBG-DR funding: - i.
-For-profit Developers/ Borrowers; - ii.
-Public housing authorities; - iii.
-Units of local governments; or - iv.
-Not-for-profit Developers/ Borrowers. - d.
-Eligible Activity, HCDA Section 105(a)(1), 105(a)(4), 105(a)(9), 105(a)(11), and 105(a)(14-15); A waiver eligible under 83 FR 5844 permits new housing construction: - i.
-New construction of affordable single-family housing. - ii.
-Infrastructure for housing development. - iii.
-Down Payment Assistance. - iv.
+Allocation for Activity: \$119,888,035

+- b.
+Maximum Award: \$25 million per development/developer (Harris County may request waiver to exceed on a project by project basis)

+- c.
+Eligible Applicants: Applicants acting individually or as participants in a nonprofit corporation, a LP or LLC, other legally formed entity eligible to apply for CDBG-DR funding:

+- i.
+For-profit Developers/ Borrowers;

+- ii.
+Public housing authorities;

+- iii.
+Units of local governments; or

+- iv.
+Not-for-profit Developers/ Borrowers.

+- d.
+Eligible Activity, HCDA Section 105(a)(1), 105(a)(4), 105(a)(9), 105(a)(11), and 105(a)(14-15); A waiver eligible under 83 FR 5844 permits new housing construction:

+- i.
+New construction of affordable single-family housing.

+- ii.
+Infrastructure for housing development.
+Infrastructure for housing development to include design and construction of water and wastewater lines, connects and facilities; utilities, storm sewer; detention; SWPPP; irrigation; mitigation (sound, floodplain, etc.); fencing; streets, streetlights, signage and sidewalks; landscaping; trenching; and other concrete work.

+- iii.
+Down Payment Assistance.

+- iv.
 Public Services within the 15 percent cap (e.g., housing counseling, credit cleanup, legal services).
 These services are to assist LMI homebuyers to access homeownership opportunities being created in the developments.
 The County will insure that these programs are made accessible to individuals having wide-ranging disabilities including mobility, sensory, developmental, emotional, and other impairments.
 Intake and program servicing and meeting facilities will be accessible per the ADA.
 In accordance with 24 CFR 8.6, the County will indicate on correspondence materials disseminated to clients and prospective clients how to access information through alternative means if they have an impairment, disability, language barrier, etc. Additionally, written communication will ask clients and prospective clients whether they need assistance for mobility impairments, visual or hearing impairments, or other disabilities.
 Additional information is available in the Harris County Housing Guidelines. - e.
 Eligibility Criteria - i.
 Development must meet CDBG-DR eligibility requirements; - ii.
 Development must be located within Harris County and outside the city limits of Houston except in certain cases where the City and County may partner on projects that are adjacent to the city/county line and will serve both City and County residents; - iii.
 A minimum of 51 percent of the units must be restricted for LMI individuals earning 80 percent or less of the AMFI at affordable rents. - iv.
-The sales price for each single-family residence will not exceed the HOME and Housing Trust Fund (HTF) Homeownership Value Limits for LMI homebuyers;
+The sales price for each single-family residence will not exceed the HOME and Housing Trust Fund (HTF) Homeownership Value Limits for LMI homebuyers; - v.
+Property Types: Single-family development and in-fill development. - vi.
+The Harris County Single Family Development Program NOFA/RFP will clearly establish the application process and acceptance period, threshold criteria (including applicable building codes), selection criteria and the award process. - vii.
+The affordability period for the homebuyer is 10 years.
+The homebuyer must occupy the home as his/her principal residence throughout the affordability period.
+Recapture is triggered by a transfer of ownership, either voluntary or involuntary, during the established affordability period.
+Harris County will enforce the provision through an agreement with the homebuyer and a recorded deed of trust and note. - viii.
+Project construction must be completed within 24 months of the effective date of the contract, unless otherwise extended. - f.
+Ineligible: Developments located outside of Harris County are ineligible.
+Developments located inside the City of Houston are also ineligible except in the case stated above under Eligibility Criteria: item ii regarding partnerships in projects along the city/county line. - g.
+Primary Selection Criteria (for contiguous developments): - i.
+Located in High Opportunity Zones and areas of revitalization as demonstrated by other public and/or private investments.